odanylevskyi/currency-fair-task/README.md

   "message": "Error or success message"
 }
 ```
+Cliend can use current data to check message correctness.

 ###Message Processor - Average & Hard
-After data are saved in DB we can process it and save it in DB in the way we like.
+After data are validated and saved in DB `ConsumerController` processes and saves changed data in DB in the way we like.
-To process data was decided to use `Observer` template.
-Two interfaces are located in `models/interfaces` folder.
+To process data was decided to use `Observer` pattern.
+Two interfaces that implements the pattern are located in `models/interfaces` folder.
-`Observer` and `Processor` interfaces implements `Observer` template.
-An implementation of `Observer` interface are located in `model/TradeObserver.php` file. `TradeObserver` used to notify NodeJS server that data was saved in redis.
+An implementation of `Observer` interface are located in `model/TradeObserver.php` file. `TradeObserver` used to notify NodeJS server that data was saved in Redis.
 NodeJS server send data to the socket.io clients that are connected to the specific socket.
 NodeJS server are located in `nodejs/server.js` file.
 It is configured to listen Redis channels (in my case `notification`) and communicate with `socket.io`.
 `TradeRateProcessor` was created to process data and save average rate for currency pairs (eg. UAH/RUB).
-This data is used in frontend for chart.
+This data is used in frontend for bar charts.
 Using `Processor` interface we can create more trade processors classes, for example:
 - TradeUserProcessor - to collect data grouped by user
 - TradeCountryProcessor - to collect data grouped by country